+Explosion suppression systems are designed to suppress or extinguish an explosion or deflagration.
 All IEP Technologies Suppression Systems are designed to meet or exceed Standards set by the National Fire Protection Association (NFPA).

-This is how SysTech addresses explosion suppression needs…
+Here are examples of how SysTech addresses explosion suppression needs…

 In an explosion suppression system, dynamic rate of rise or static pressure sensors are used to detect and activate suppressant bottles containing sodium bicarbonate before an event can become a full-scale explosion.
 Features include: